enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/Network/computer-network-dns.md

 1. [routers](computer-network-router.md) deal with fixed-length [IP addresses](computer-network-ip-address.md)
 2. users are better at remembering [domain names](computer-network-domain-name.md)

+## What Happened When Typing A Domain Name In Browser

 ## DNS Query and Response Message

 <table align="center">